Indonesia faces huge coronavirus surge, say experts, as capital declares emergency

 The ratio of the number of dead to the number of recorded cases in Indonesia at 8.7% is among the highest in the world – even higher than 8.3% in Italy.
 Medics say it is a likely indicator that cases have gone undetected.

-Malaysia and the neighbouring Philippines have introduced strict curbs on movement to try to contain the virus, but Widodo has resisted such a move.
+Malaysia and the neighboring Philippines have introduced strict curbs on movement to try to contain the virus, but Widodo has resisted such a move.

 Indonesia, home to the world’s biggest Muslim population, saw mass Islamic Friday prayers in some areas, even as countries around the world cancel large gatherings.
 Jakarta has suspended religious activities, including Friday prayers and Christian services, for two weeks.